karminer60/karminer60/README.md

 - 🔭 I’m currently working on a city comparison project.
 - 🌱 I’m currently learning Java, JavaScript, React, Redux, HTML/CSS @Lambda School.
-- 👯 I’m looking to collaborate on projects that make a positive impact on the world.
+- 👯 I’m looking to collaborate on projects that make a positive impact in the world.
 - 📫 How to reach me:https://www.linkedin.com/in/karminer60/